sujeetnayak151096/Google-Play-Store/README.md

    pip install pandas numpy matplotlib seaborn

    ```
-3. Run the .ipynb file Jupyter Notebook to execute the code and view the visualizations.
+3. Run the GooglePlaystore.ipynb file Jupyter Notebook to execute the code and view the visualizations.

 ## Author